shorebirdtech/website/src/content/blog/flutter-jobs.md

 As an example, Flutter is still a "new" technology.
 There are many companies that _could_ sell services into the Flutter ecosystem (millions of devs!) but don't yet.
-A (still low-percentage) tact could be to reach out to one of these and pitch working on Flutter support for their product.
+A (still low-percentage) tactic could be to reach out to one of these and pitch working on Flutter support for their product.
 Most of these companies are easily reachable on Twitter and LinkedIn, and even if they don't have an opening can be useful. _If_ I were to engage in such I would probably do so